Beanie Feldstein: Career

 In September 2022, Feldstein was cast in Ethan Coen's Drive-Away Dolls.
+She joined the cast of Only Murders in the Building in its fifth season.

 Personal life

 Feldstein is queer.
 She met English film producer Bonnie-Chance Roberts on the set of the 2019 film How to Build a Girl.
 The two were engaged in June 2022 and married on May 19, 2023.
+In May 2026, Feldstein announced she was pregnant with her and Roberts's first child.